vino5211/Algorithms-of-Artificial-Intelligence/README.md

         - https://github.com/Apollo2Mars/Friday
 - To better distinguish file types, the abbreviations in filenames have the following meanings:
   - BN ：Book Note
-  - PR : Paper Review
+  - PN : Paper Note
+  - VN : Video Note
   - CU : Clear up, this means that the content in this file is relatively mature
   - OR : Operation Record